Quantum arithmetic with the Quantum Fourier Transform: Controlled Weighted Sum

-in which each $a_m$ is an input to the system that is stored in a quantum register and can be in a superposition of different values.
+for any combination of input weights $a_m$ and numbers $x_m$.
+The weights and input integers can be in a superposition of different values.
 To build such a circuit we can use an architecture similar to the QFT multiplication block introduced in Section \ref{sec_mult}.

 Each qubit of $a_m$ controls how to add the contribution of each qubit of $x_m$.
 If we directly use the circuit of Figure \ref{qft_multiplier}, we compute the weighted sum for integer weights.
-However, the discrete weights $a_m$ can be adjusted to any range of interest simply by introducing the appropriate factor in the corresponding $CZ^{F}$ gates.
+However, the discrete weights $a_m$ can be adjusted to any range of interest simply by introducing the appropriate factor in the corresponding $C\!Z^{F}$ gates.
 We define a precision variable $p$ so that the weights $a_m$ are the integers represented by each binary string encoded in the weight qubits divided by $2^p$.
-If we use $q$ qubits to store each weight $a_m$, we can obtain weights $a_m$ in a range $0<a_m<2^{q-p}$ with a precision $2^{-p}$.
-We can define any desired range of values with the precision we require if we adjust the values of $p$ and $q$.
+Each input weight in the computational basis can be interpreted as a fixed point binary number $\ket{a}=\ket{b_1\cdots b_{q-p}.b_{q-p+1}\cdots b_{q}}$.
+These non-integer values are encoded into the phase representation and when, at the end of the computation, we take the inverse QFT we recover the correct result in the computational basis in the corresponding fixed point encoding.
+If we use $q$ qubits to store each weight $a_m$, we can obtain weights $a_m$ in a range $0\leq a_m \leq 2^{q-p}-2^{-p}$ with a precision $2^{-p}$.
+The values of $p$ and $q$ can be adjusted to define any desired range of values with the required precision.

-The circuit is implemented using $N$ variations of the QFT multiplication blocks as shown in Figure \ref{weighted_add}.
+The circuit can be implemented using $N$ modified versions of the QFT multiplication blocks as shown in Figure \ref{weighted_add}.
 We first compute the quantum Fourier Transform of $\ket{0}$.
-Then we apply the first multiplication block, that takes the input state
+Then we apply the first multiplication block, which takes the input state

 and returns the output state

 The second multiplier acts in a similar manner, taking the input state

 and returning the output state